johnpeart/johnpeart.github.io/src/posts/blogpost/2022-01-01-setting-goals-for-2022.md

 ## May the odds be ever in my favour

-So that's it.
+So that’s it.
 Four simple goals, 365 days.
-Let's get to it!
+Let’s get to it!

 > You can follow my progress with my goals by visiting my [goals dashboard](/goals/).